ancaantochi/azure-iot-gateway-sdk/bindings/java/devdoc/java_out_of_process_hld.md

 All *data* messages are forwarded to the `receive` method from IGatewayModule implementation.

-When the module doesn't want to receive or send messages from/to the gateway it should call `detach` method from GatewayModuleProxy.
+When the module doesn't want to receive or send messages from/to the gateway it should call `detach` method from RemoteModuleProxy.
 The Gateway may send a `DESTROY` message that stops the listening thread and calls `destroy` method from IGatewayModule implementation.

 ``` java
 public class ModuleConfiguration {